Vecchia approximated Bayesian heteroskedastic Gaussian processes: Thrifty inference under replication

 Whereas \citeauthor{binois2018practical}~maximized Eq.~\eqref{eq:wLL} to infer $\hat{\Lambda}_n$, we propose posterior sampling by ESS (\ref{eq:ess2}--\ref{eq:ess4}).
 Compared to the presentation in Section \ref{sec:hetgpN}, which used $\Lambda_N$ and the full-$N$ likelihood \eqref{eq:logl}, a unique-$n$ approach brings two efficiencies: statistical and computational.
 These are highlighted in the {\em left} and {\em right} columns of Figure~\ref{fig:ess_s3}, respectively.
 They summarize an experiment with a simple 1d heteroskedastic process under degree fifty uniform replication, i.e., $A_n = 50 \mathbb{I}_n$, so that $N = 50n$.

-Consider the panels on the {\em left} first, corresponding to $n=20$.
-The {\em top} panel shows the outcome of one (burned-in) ESS iteration for $\Lambda_N$ following the setup in Section \ref{sec:hetgpN}.
-By contrast, the {\em bottom} panel samples $\Lambda_n$.
-Two totally separate chains were used, and a residual to the true noise in plotted.
-Since replicates are un-tethered from one another the full-$N$ setup (top) they appear ``noisy'' when plotted at the same $X_n$-coordinates.
+{The {\em left} panel shows the outcome of one (burned-in) ESS iteration for $\Lambda_N$ and $\Lambda_n$ using $n = 20$ following the setup in Section \ref{sec:hetgpN}.~} Two totally separate chains were used, and a residual to the true noise {is} plotted.
+Since replicates are un-tethered from one another in the full-$N$ setup (black), they appear ``noisy'' when plotted at the same $X_n$-coordinates.
 In the unique-$n$ formulation, there is only one $\lambda_i$-value for each unique input.
 This means lower MC error, i.e., without that ``noise'', both across MCMC iterations $t$, but also within ESS since the log likelihood(s) \eqref{eq:wLL} sum over fewer random quantities \eqref{eq:logl}.